cypheroxide/HashCat-GUI/CONTRIBUTING.md

-# Contributing to HashBreaker
+# Contributing to HashCat-GUI

 First off, thank you for considering contributing to HashCat GUI!
 It's people like you who make HashCat GUI such a great tool.

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [project@email.com].
+Please report unacceptable behavior to [cypheroxide@cyberservices.com].

 ## Development Setup